ComScore

 Mike Ehrmann/Getty Images

 Spoelstra won two championships and made four Finals appearances with the Heat and I felt he had one of the toughest tasks of any coach in history.
-A disciple of Pat Riley, Spoelstra faced the pressure to live up to Riley’s success.
+A disciple of Pat Riley, Spoelstra faced the pressure to live up to his success.
 He also successfully gained the respect of LeBron James, Chris Bosh and Dwyane Wade after some bumps in the road initially.
 He managed to overcome an NBA Finals loss in 2011 and create a small ball lineup that made the Heat deadly for years.

 Did you like this article?